CIA activities in Iraq: 1982: U.S. "tilts" toward Baghdad

 On July 27, 1982, at the direction of the Reagan administration's NSC, Thomas Twetten arrived in Baghdad to share CIA satellite imagery on Iranian troop movements with the Iraqi Mukhabarat.
-This was "the first U.S. provision of intelligence to Iraq" during the Iran–Iraq War, and sparked a short-lived debate over whether Iraq would tolerate a CIA presence in the country: Mukhabarat head Barzan Tikriti told Twetten to "get the hell out of Iraq," but Iraqi military intelligence—"having already drooled over it and having said repeatedly how valuable it was"—subsequently informed Twetton "we'll continue to look at your information, and we'll assess whether it is of use to us in any way."
+This was "the first U.S. provision of intelligence to Iraq" during the Iran–Iraq War, and sparked a short-lived debate over whether Iraq would tolerate a CIA presence in the country: Mukhabarat head Barzan Tikriti told Twetten to "get the hell out of Iraq," but Iraqi military intelligence—"having already drooled over it and having said repeatedly how valuable it was"—subsequently informed Twetten, "we'll continue to look at your information, and we'll assess whether it is of use to us in any way."
 This intelligence may have played a crucial role in blocking the Iranian invasion of Iraq in 1982.
 According to Twetten: "One of our officers met one of the Iraqi military intelligence officers in Kurdistan about three years ago.
 He said that the intelligence we provided to them made all the difference.
 It prevented an Iraqi collapse."